Skip to main content

 Labor leader and civil rights activist Dolores Huerta recommended a life of purpose.
 “We must use our lives to make the world a better place to live, not just to acquire things,” she said.
 “That is what we are put on the earth for.”
 In what ways do you hope to make—or are you making—an impact?
 (250 words)

-Unlike the personal reflection prompts, this essay is asking you what kind of impact you hope to have on the world in the future.
+Unlike the personal reflection prompts, this essay asks you what kind of impact you hope to have on the world in the future.
 This prompt can be answered in a variety of different ways and largely depends on what your personal goals and passions are.

 The topic you choose does not necessarily have to be tied to your academic interests.
-For instance, you could be a Neuroscience major who also has a passion for education and volunteers as an English tutor at a ESL (English as a Second Language) school – aspiring to positively impact immigrant communities by providing them with the powerful tool of language.
+For instance, you could be a prospective Neuroscience major who also has a passion for education and volunteers as an English tutor at an ESL (English as a Second Language) school, aspiring to positively impact immigrant communities by providing them with the powerful tool of language.
 As long as your passion is long-term, you should be able to create a powerful narrative that will resonate with the admissions committee.

 However, if your topic does align with your academic or career goals, make sure that you explain in detail how it will improve the world around you.
-Perhaps you want to be a MD-PhD who does cancer research specializing in treating low-income patients?
+Perhaps you want to be an MD-PhD who does cancer research, specializing in treating low-income patients.
 Or maybe you want to be a speechwriter for politicians and world leaders whose words will help to change the world.

-Whatever you choose to write about, be sure to narrate to the admissions committee how your topic contributes to the betterment of the campus community at Dartmouth and beyond.
+Whatever you choose to write about, be sure to show the admissions committee how your topic contributes to the betterment of the campus community at Dartmouth, and beyond.

 Prompt 3, Option C